Tarun9970/PowerBi/Morocco-Power-Grid-Analysis/README.md

 Load volatility

 Supporting analysis:
-Temperature, wind speed, DiffuseFlows and humidity correlation to consumption.
+Temperature, wind speed, DiffuseFlows and humidity correlate to consumption.
 Policy-level insight

 Data Engineering:
-I normalized the single table CSV file into a star schema to support scalable time based and zone based analysis.
+I normalized the single table CSV file into a star schema to support scalable time-based and zone-based analysis.
 Unpivoted the Zone column for ease of use and adding on measures later on.

 Measures Created:
 National Consumption
-Average National COnsumption
+Average National Consumption
 Average Load
 Peak Load
 Load Above Average
-Peak Load Flag: For peak load flags, As per industry standard, a heuretic of 1.25 is used in the formula to identify significant spikes.
-Meaning, If the current power consumption is 25% higher than the average, it is flagged as a Peak Load (1), otherwise it's normal (0).
+Peak Load Flag: As per industry standards, a heuristic of 1.25 is used in the formula to identify significant spikes.
+Meaning, if the current power consumption is 25% higher than the average, it is flagged as a Peak Load (1), it's normal (0).
 Average Load by Hour
 Average Load by Day of Week
 Seasonality Analysis: Are there recurring high-load periods across the year that justify long-term infrastructure investment?
 Developed a grid stress index to identify zones and time periods operating near peak load.
-The analysis highlights high risk zones and recurring stress periods to support infrastructure investment planning.
+The analysis highlights high-risk zones and recurring periods of stress to support infrastructure investment planning.